rhdeck/react-reality/README.md

 - `id`: Type of material property.
 Valid string values include "diffuse", "specular", "normal" (Default, because this is the one you will want to use most often: **diffuse**)
 - `color`: Color to be applied.
 Takes a string or a number
 - `path`: Path to file with texture to apply, as an alternative to setting a flat color
-- `intensity`: How much to apply this property (basically lower washes out the effect/color/texture) 0.0-1.0
+- `intensity`: How much to apply this property (basically lower values wash out the effect/color/texture) 0.0-1.0

 ```xml
 <ARBox>